 Playing at the beach one day, when they were ten years old, they heard a man call out "Hey, Celestial" to a young woman in a red sun-back dress.
-His voice had amused admiration in it, and a touch of envy.
+His voice had humor in it, a kind of private knowing along with a touch of envy.
 The woman didn't look around to see who called her.
 Her profile was etched against the seascape; her head held high.
 She turned instead to look at them.
 Her face was cut from cheek to ear.
-A fine sear line a pencil mark an eraser could turn into a flawless face.
-Her eyes locking theirs were cold and scarey, Until she winked at them, causing their toes to clench and curl with happiness.
+A fine scar like a pencil mark an eraser could turn into a flawless face.
+Her eyes locking theirs were cold and scarey, until she winked at them making their toes to clench and curl with happiness.
 Later they asked May who she is, this Celestial.
 "Stay as far away from her as you can," May said.
 "Cross the road when you see her coming your way."
 They asked why and May answered "Because there is nothing a sporting woman won't do."

-Fascinated, they tried to imagine the things she does not hesitate to do Play house regardless of danger.
-They named their castle after her.
-Celestial Castle.
-And from then on, to say "Amen," or acknowledge a particularly bold, smart, risky thing, they mimiced the male voice crying "Hey, Celestial,"
+Fascinated, they tried to imagine the things she does not hesitate to do regardless of danger.
+They named their play house after her.
+Celestial place.
+Castle.
+And from then on, to say "Amen," or acknowledge a particularly bold, smart, risky thing, they mimicked the male voice crying "Hey, Celestial,"

-Except for the words they had invented for secrets in a language they called "idngay", "Hey, Celestial" was their most private code.
-Idagay was for intimacy, gossip, having fun.
-Only once was it used to draw friendly blood. ou-yidagay a ave-slidagay!
-E-hidagay ought-bidagay ou-yidagay ithwidagay a ears-yidagay ent-ridagay an-didagay a andy-cidagay arbidagay!
+Except for the words they had invented for secrets in a language they called "idagay", "Hey, Celestial" was their most private code.
+Idagay was for intimacy, gossip, telling jokes on grown ups.
+Only once was it used to draw friendly blood.

+Ou-yidagay a ave-slidagay!
+E-hidagay ought-bidagay ou-yidagay ith-widagay a ears-yidagay ent-ridagay an-didagay a andy-cidagay ar-bidagay!

 Ave-slidagay.
 That hurt, Christine.
 Calling me a slave.
 Hurt bad.

 It was meant to.
 I thought I would die.